pixelipo/trello2deck/README.md

 - keep and eye on Trello API rate limits
 - Nextcloud authentication via Nextcloud interface; generates app password to be used for API calls
 - establish connection with Deck's REST API
+- import Deck Boards, Stacks and cards
+- match Deck objects to Trello ones
+- export Boards to Deck (skip if found)
+- export Lists to Deck (skip if Stack found)
+- export Cards to Deck (skip if Card found in Stack)

  ### TODO